How to launch a textile design business as a newbie

 All of these skills, tools and achievements are important, and can help you bring in more clients, but you can also launch and grow your business in a more organic way, by starting small and slowly working your way up the design ladder.

-Begin to think of your freelance business as a full-time job.
+Begin to think of your freelance textile design business as a full-time job.
 At your current level, what projects would you be working on in a corporate design setting?

 In other words, you don’t have to be a Sr. Designer to launch a successful business, you just have to rock the skills that you have and learn the rest as you go.
 Click to tweet!

-Similar to my first full-time job, my first freelance job was putting very simple patterns into repeat for P&B Textiles.
+Similar to my first full-time job, my first freelance textile design job was putting very simple patterns into repeat for P&B Textiles.
 Over time, after gaining the trust and respect of the in-house design team, I was given more complex projects.
-I didn’t jump into the relationship expecting to develop full collections, I started small and the relationship grew organically.
+I didn’t jump into the relationship expecting to develop full pattern design collections, I started small and the relationship grew organically.

-In the upcoming UGTR Workshop, we start where any aspiring freelance designer should start, mastering the repeat process.
+In the Ultimate Guide to Repeats we start where any aspiring freelance designer should start, mastering the repeat process.
 I can’t promise that you will become a repeat guru overnight, but you will learn the techniques to developing professional patterns and repeats that you can then practice until they are mastered.
 You will be able to stop guessing your way through the repeat process and will have a system to developing patterns and repeats that you can refer back to when you are feeling overwhelmed or lost.

 “I can’t emphasize enough how important your classes have been in my venture into surface design.
 Your tutorials are packed with useful information and inspiring ideas.
 The tone of the class was so supportive.
-I also enjoyed the spirit of friendship and community in the group of students.
-I think the BootCamp was the icing on the cake—a chance to really test my new skills.” – Chris Olson
+I also enjoyed the spirit of friendship and community in the group of students.” – Chris Olson